The Slave Market (Gérôme painting): Race, religion, gender, and sexuality

 Gérome's Buying A Slave (1857), with a Classical setting, predated The Slave Market by almost ten years.

-In an art historical context, carem scenes depicted domestic spaces for the women in the Muslim societies; the males were only included in barbaric and sexual relations.
-This painting presents an unspecific Middle Eastern or North African setting in which a man inspects the teeth of a nude Caucasian female slave.
+In an art historical context, harem scenes depicted domestic spaces for the women in the Muslim societies; the males were only included in barbaric and sexual relations.
+This painting presents an unspecific West Asian or North African setting in which a man inspects the teeth of a nude Caucasian female slave.

 Gérome's depictions of slave trading predated The Slave Market and some were set in the Classical world.
 He painted a very similar scene in 1857, Buying a Slave, set in the ancient Greek or Roman world, in which racial differences between buyer, seller, and slave are not as apparent.
 The slaves depicted sometimes vary in skin color (as in The Slave Market of 1871); in all cases a woman or women are for sale, with men as buyers or sellers, but in the background of The Slave Market buyers can be seen inspecting a nude, dark-skinned male, and in the background of Slave Market in Ancient Rome (c.
 1884) two enslaved males, one black and one white, can be seen.

 A depiction by Gérôme of a slave in another context is Cave Canem (1881).
 In ancient Rome, a chained and collared man sits under the notice "Cave Canem", Latin for "Beware the Dog".